 Do You Need Managed WordPress Hosting?

 If you’re looking to start a new business or sort out a presence for your business online there’s a strong chance that you’ll eventually come across WordPress hosting.
-The latest figures suggest that WordPress powers over 35% of all websites on the internet.
-That equates to something like 455 MILLION websites using WordPress already according to Creative Minds statistics for 2020.
+The latest figures suggest that WordPress powers over 43% of all websites on the internet.
+That equates to something like 455 MILLION websites using WordPress already according to this post on Edubirdie which discusses WordPress statistics for 2023.

 So if you’re looking at getting yourself a website you probably will need managed WordPress hosting.
 That is unless you’re capable of looking after all the technical aspects of running a website and/or a server.